Praz314159/Ideological-Population-Dynamics/README.md

    buckets.

 2. Each individual has TOPP, or "tolerance to opposition" value.
 This is the percentage of the organization that must be of a competing worldview for an individual to resigns.
-TOPP is a measure of an individual's tolerance for being
-   in the minority.
+TOPP is a measure of an individual's tolerance for being   in the minority.
 This can be conceptualized, in psychometric terms, as how "disagreeable" an individual is.
 I've given TOPP a normal distribution in the organization's workforce.
 However, the question of which distribution is the right one to use should be revisited.
 Intuition suggests that perhaps a beta distribution with carefully selected parameters is the better option.

 3. Any organization will have a natural steady turn over rate.
 We assume that individuals won't be fired for ideological reasons unless the leader is a zealot.
 In the normal case, once an individual leaves the organization (incompetence, surpassed threshold), they are replaced by someone from the hiring pool.
 Here are some factors to
    consider:

-      1. The hiring pool might be ideologically biased --> note that unbiased hring (D mode) will select for this bias
+      	* The hiring pool might be ideologically biased.
-      2. If in SR mode, then the bias of the leader will compound the hiring pool bias
+      	* If in SR mode, then the bias of the leader will compound the hiring pool bias.
-      3. If in ASR mode, then the bias of the leader will counteract the hiring pool bias
+      	* If in ASR mode, then the bias of the leader will counteract the hiring pool bias.